robwco/workshop-marketing/index.md

 layout: default
 ---

-# Find your next client 2-3 months sooner.
-End future dry spells.
+# What if you were already booked through October?

 It's always on the back of your mind as a freelancer.
 You ask yourself: "Where will my next project come from?"
-"Am I starting to fall into a dry spell?" and "Am I going to run out of money before I find my next client?"
+"Am I going to fall into a dry spell soon?" and "What if I run out of money before I find my next client?"

 Yet finding new work continues to be a chore - despite knowing there are thousands of companies you can help.